Get in Touch

 • Setting up the desktop environment

-• The server/client relationship
+• Understanding the server/client relationship

-• The X server
+• Configuring the X server

 • Starting the X Window System